-Revenues derived from our service centers, including installation activities, in 2021 were \$12,525,594 compared to \$14,950,682 for the same period in 2020, a decrease of \$2,425,088 or 16.2%.
-Our service operation grows with the sales of installed systems, since the majority of our product sales are accompanied by a service contract or time and materials agreements.
+Revenues derived from our service centers, including installation activities, in 2022 were \$12,060,661 compared to \$12,525,594 for the same period in 2021, a decrease of \$464,933 or 3.7%.
+The decrease in revenue in 2022 is due primarily to a decrease in installation revenues of \$938,574, offset partially by an increase of \$473,641, or 4.1%, in service contract revenues.
+Our service operation revenues grow with the sales of installed systems, since the majority of our product sales are accompanied by a service contract or time and materials agreements.
 As a result our "fleet" of units being serviced by our service department grows with product sales.
+Our installation activity is likely to continue to remain low due to our strategy to focus on higher margin segments of our business.